wenzhixin/bootstrap-table/site/docs/api/events.md

 - **Detail:**

-  It fires when toogle all columns.
+  It fires when toggle all columns.
 The parameters contain:

   * `checked`: the checked state of the column.